Saratoga Springs Public Library: The Saratoga Room

 The library is part of the Southern Adirondack Library System, providing an integrated online catalog and interlibrary loan among thirty-six libraries in Saratoga, Warren, Washington, and Hamilton counties.

 History

 The first library in Saratoga Springs, the Saratoga Athenaeum, was a private subscription library founded in 1885 by a group that included Spencer Trask and Joseph Drexel among others.
 This library was first located on the corner of Broadway and Caroline Street, and moved to 344 Broadway in 1906.

 In 1945 voters approved a proposal to construct a public library, which opened at 320 Broadway at the intersection of, Spring Street in a corner of Congress Park, in 1950.
 When this library opened students from the Saratoga Springs school district carried the books down Broadway to their new home.

 The library's current building at 49 Henry Street broke ground in 1993 and opened in 1995.
 It was designed by Architecture Plus of Troy, New York and The LA Group and Phillips Associates of Saratoga Springs.

+Parking

+The Saratoga Springs Public Library is located in downtown, nestled between Henry and Putnam Streets.
+As of 2024 the City of Saratoga Springs implemented summer paid parking.
+Paid parking runs from Memorial Day through Labor Day and affect six city-owned, off-street parking facilities.
+General information about parking restrictions and exceptions can be found here.

+The library's Putnam Street parking lot has several restrictions enacted by the city during the time between Memorial Day and Labor Day: